joelvh/json2json/README.md

-## About json2json
+# About json2json

-This is a little utility that will transform one JSON object structure to another structure defined by a template. json2json is ideal for consuming JSON from a web service and transforming it into the structure your application needs it in.
+Transforms one JSON object structure to another structure as defined by template rules.
+Ideal for transforming JSON retrieved from web services to be used the way you need it in your application.

-json2json is written in CoffeeScript, which is easily translated into JavaScript.
-It's designed to run in a Node.js environment with the CoffeeScript package installed.
+json2json is written in CoffeeScript and designed to run in a Node.js envirionment.
-You can require json2json just like any other package.
+It can be easily converted to JavaScript to be used in a browser as well.

 ## Template rules

-There are several template rules for transforming JSON.
-The template describes what the resulting document structure will look like.

-The "original JSON" is your raw data you want to transform.
-The "new JSON" is the resulting, transformed data.

-### Basic concepts

-The following description of how a template is defined incorporates the keywords used in a template:
+Template rules specify how the "original JSON" (raw data) is transformed to the "new JSON" format you need:

-A template specifies the "path" to the value on your original JSON you want to transform and assumes that value is either an object or an array.
+A template specifies the **path** to the value on your original JSON you want to transform and assumes that value is either an object or an array.
-If it's an object, you can "choose" which properties you want to transform.
+If it's an object, you can **choose** which properties you want to transform.
-If it's an array, you can "aggregate" the values you want to transform.
+If it's an array, you can **aggregate** the values you want to transform.

 Sometimes you want to convert an array to a map (aka JSON object).
-To do this, you can specify what value on your original JSON to use as the "key".
+To do this, you can specify what value on your original JSON to use as the **key**.
-If you want to make it a really simple map, you can specify what value on your original JSON to use as the "value".
+If you want to make it a really simple map, you can specify what value on your original JSON to use as the **value**.

-Templates specify how the original JSON data will be represented "as" properties on the new JSON.
+Templates specify how the original JSON data will be represented **as** properties on the new JSON.
-(The only time the "as" rules are ignored is if the "value" rule exists when converting an array to a map.)
+(The only time the **as** rules are ignored is if the **value** rule exists when converting an array to a map.)

 ### Describing the example template